Flowminder/FlowKit/docs/source/install.md

 bash <(curl -s https://raw.githubusercontent.com/Flowminder/FlowKit/master/quick_start.sh)
 ```

-This will pull any necessary docker containers, and start the system in the background with the API exposed on port `9090` by default, and the FlowAuth authentication system accessible by visiting http://localhost:8000 using your web browser.
+This will pull any necessary docker containers, and start the system in the background with the API exposed on port `9090` by default, and the FlowAuth authentication system accessible by visiting <a href="http://localhost:8000/" target="_blank">http://localhost:8000</a> using your web browser.

 The default system includes a small amount of test data.
 For a test system with considerably more data you can run